Recent Posts

 • Talk to your teen – be open and let your teen know you want to talk.
 Encourage your child to discuss his or her challenges, worries, etc. Important to remember is that you although you cannot force your teen to open up, you can let him or her know you are there when he or she is ready to talk.

-• Take care of yourself – having an adolescent or teenager with obsessive-compulsive disorder is bound to take a toll on your own mental health and well being.
-There will be times where you likely feel frustrated, angry, overwhelmed, and/or helpless.
+• Take care of yourself – having an adolescent or teenager with obsessive-compulsive disorder is bound to take a toll on your own mental health and well-being.
+There will be times when you likely feel frustrated, angry, overwhelmed, and/or helpless.
 Thus, it is vital you care for yourself.
 This may include identifying a support group and/or individual psychotherapist, reaching out to friends and family, incorporating self-care and ways to manage your stress, and getting adequate rest.

 • Model a healthy, balanced lifestyle – adolescents and teenagers learn from their parents.
 Developing and demonstrating a healthy lifestyle (in terms of sleeping, nourishing the body, socializing, self-care, etc.) can help encourage your child to do the same.